BreathOfTheDragon/PyJul/Tiger-Alpha-0.2/ReadMe.md

 Client.py sends an observation to the TigerServer2, and TigerServer2 responds to the Client with an action according to the policy(In this case, the policy solver is QMDP).

 Note: This code is in alpha version 0.2.
 Policy uses a QMDP solver.

+# Tiger POMDP Environment Explanation

+The Tiger POMDP environment is a Partially Observable Markov Decision Process environment.

+In this scenario, an agent must choose between two doors: one hides a tiger (resulting in a penalty if opened), and the other hides treasure (resulting in a reward if opened).

+The agent has three possible actions: `open the left door`, `open the right door`, or `listen` for the tiger's location.

+The listening action provides a noisy observation with two possible outcomes: hearing the tiger on the left or hearing the tiger on the right.

+The goal is to maximize the total reward by strategically balancing the costs and benefits of listening and choosing which door to open based on uncertain observations.